julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   - [NESDIS GOES Satellite Data]
   - Unidata NEXRAD Composites

-  In addition, there is a `~/git/TdConfig/idd/pqacts/README.txt' file that may be helpful in writing a suitable `ldmd.conf' file.
+  For your information, and for future reference, there is a `~/git/TdConfig/idd/pqacts/README.txt' file that may be helpful in writing a suitable `ldmd.conf' file.

   [13km Rapid Refresh] http://rapidrefresh.noaa.gov/